maxsharabayko/ietf-moq-metrics/draft-sharabayko-moq-metrics.md

 A counter is initialized with zero and incremented on each payload read.
 The value MUST NOT be reset at the start of each measurement period.

+## Total Number of Received Groups {#received-groups}

+A counter is initialized with zero and incremented on each payload group read.
+The value MUST NOT be reset at the start of each measurement period.

 ## Total Number of Missing Payloads {#missing-payloads}

 A counter is initialized with zero and is incremented each time a discontinuity in consecutive payloads sequence numbers (Payload Sequence Number {{payload-structure}}) is determined.
 Missing sequence numbers MUST be recorded.
 The counter is decremented by one once a payload with missing sequence number is received out of order.
 The value MUST NOT be reset at the start of each measurement period.

+## Total Number of Missing Groups {#missing-grous}

+The same as the Total Number of Missing Payloads, but for payload groups.

 ## Total Number of Reordered Payloads and Reordering Distance {#reordered-payloads}